 Complete your experience of Costa Rican culture and the Spanish language by living with a host family during the length of your internship.
 Located throughout the area, you will stay in a private room in a middle class home.
 Along with building relationships with your family, you will be provided with three meals a day and laundry service while living in your home stay.

 Flexible start dates.
 Application deadline is two months before you would like your volunteering placement to begin.
 If the two month deadline has passed, please contact us to see if an exception is possible.
-For beginning Spanish speakers, PAA strongly recommends adding a one-week intensive Spanish language course in San Jose to the start of their volunteering program.
-Please note: Volunteering opportunities are available for longer than six weeks, and if you are considering staying in Costa Rica for four or more weeks PAA recommends considering an internship.

 • Airport pickup and drop-off